tasb/kubernetes-advanced/labs/lab-01.md

 | metrics-server              | labs    | enabled ✅   | Kubernetes                     |
 ```

-### Step 4: Deploy a simple application to the cluster
+### Step 4: Deploy a sample application to the cluster

 Now let's deploy a simple application to the cluster.